cs3110/textbook/src/chapters/appendix/bigoh.md

 # Big-Oh Notation

 What does it mean to be *efficient*?
-Cornell professors Bobby Kleinberg and Eva Tardos have a wonderful explanation in chapter 2 of their textbook, *Algorithm Design* (2006).
+Cornell professors Jon Kleinberg and Eva Tardos have a wonderful explanation in chapter 2 of their textbook, *Algorithm Design* (2006).
 This appendix is a summary and reinterpretation of that explanation from a functional programming perspective.
 The ultimate answer will